| how it all began |

 I was shocked and excited to hear the news.
 It was

-nearly 8 years since the movie had come out, and while I
+nearly eight years since the movie had come out, and while I

-loved it, it wasn't exactly a hit or huge moneymaker for
+loved the movi, it wasn't exactly a hit or huge moneymaker for

 Disney.
 But here it was, a LEGO set of one of my favorite